Digital_Nomad_Packing_Header

 B. The Clutterhead

-If you don’t know a clutterhead, chances are that you are that friend!
+If you don’t know a clutterhead, chances are that you’re that friend!
 We completely understand, travel can be stressful, especially to countries far, far away.
 In a rushed frenzy, you may pack your toothbrush and the cat.
 We recommend giving yourself plenty of time and start packing a few days in advance to see what you need and what you’re missing.

 And hey, it might just be a good thing if you do pack the cat.
 I’m sure they deserve a holiday at well.